TralahM/TralahM.github.io/_posts/2020-06-01-My-Journey-Into-Data-Science.markdown

 house prices, categorizing flowers.
 I would generate visualizations in charts, maps, graphs and simulations using datasets.

-Upto now i am still learning and sharpening my skills with emerging technologies and ideas in academic research papers and the process never ends as there\'s no limit.
+Up to now i am still learning and sharpening my skills with emerging technologies and ideas in academic research papers and the process never ends as there\'s no limit.